tight-embedded/tight-ios-sdk/README.md

 1. From within XCode, navigate to: `File > Add Package Dependencies`
 2. Enter the following package URL in the search field: `https://github.com/Hurdlr/tight-ios-sdk.git`
 3. Select the `Exact Version` Dependency Rule
-4. Specify the latest released TightSDK version
+4. Specify the latest released Tight SDK version
 5. Add the package to your target

 ### Info.plist Configuration